-Landon (my boyfriend) and I bused the three miles from my apartment to Fremont on Easter morning, which we normally would have run or walked but… again, I’m injured.
+I bussed the three miles from my apartment to Fremont on Easter morning, which I normally would have run or walked but… again, I’m injured.
 Ugh.

 But there’s more than just food!
 The Burke-Gilman trail runs along the water, connecting you to the path that circles Lake Union, and it offers a stunning view of sparkling water and verdant greenery.
 On one side you can run to Gasworks Park and look across the water at the city, and on the other you can follow the trail all the way to the Ballard Locks.

 I’m getting off track here.
 What were we talking about?
 The Fremont Sunday Market!

 Despite my frequent trips to the area, I hadn’t been to the market since maybe last summer, and didn’t quite remember what to expect.

 I was welcomed to the market by a table selling all sort of crystals and fossilized shells!
 This was such a delight.
 Though in what is a very New-Age-y part of Seattle, I wasn’t too surprised.
 I went home with a beautiful hunk of rich purple amethyst, which is supposed to be good for creativity.

 After I pulled myself away from the tables of crystals, I meandered through the rest of the market.
 I was expecting more vegetables, actually, but it’s more of a craft fair than a farmer’s market (I think the correct term is flea market).
 I saw people selling clothes, lamps, shoes, artwork, tools, furniture, designed-to-order T-shirts, cookware, handmade mugs… The list was endless!